 Getting to Know Our Animals

-The best way for you and your family to get to know our animals is to visit our shelter and attend off-site adoption events.
+The best way for you and your family to get to know our animals is to contact us to arrange a meeting and/or attend off-site adoption events.
 Doing so also gives you the opportunity to talk with our staff and volunteers to get details.
 (See below for important information about adoption events.)

 - Anyone in your family allergic?
-The web has a list of dogs who are considered non-allergic.
+The web has a list of dogs considered non-allergic.
 (These are usually dogs with “hair” – poodles, etc.- rather than with “fur.”)

 - Like to keep your home pristine?
 Some dogs shed; some cats scratch furniture.
 Some pets have accidents.
 If you cannot live with this, you are better off not adopting a forever animal.

 - Work long hours?
 Do you have time for an animal?
-We do not adopt when a dog/cat is crated for many hours.
+We do not adopt when a dog or cat will be crated for many hours.

 - Trying to save money?
 Expect yearly costs for vet visits, shots, flea and tick preventative, heartworm preventative, food, toys, pet sitters, etc. Think ahead and make sure you have funds set aside for this member of your family.